spotlightpa/poor-richard/content/news/2021-08-06-SPLDAVIDDIEMS06.md

 +++
 arc-id = "O7Q3XKPNGJFOZMEASGAZOOVWIU"
-internal-id = "SPLDAVIDDIEMS06"
-internal-budget = ""
-image = "external/pkcyhqr6ghq70f6xtd69yv6nh4.jpeg"
-image-description = "Former state Rep. Margo Davidson was charged in July with stealing from taxpayers and misusing campaign funds, helping her pad a legislative salary that’s already among the most generous in the country." image-caption = "" image-credit = "ALEJANDRO A. ALVAREZ / Philadelphia Inquirer" image-size = "" published = 2021-08-06T09:00:00Z slug = "margo-davidson-theft-charges-per-diems-reimbursements" authors = ["Angela Couloumbis", "Sam Janesch, Mike Wereschagin, and Brad Bumsted"] byline = "Angela Couloumbis of Spotlight PA and Sam Janesch, Mike Wereschagin, and Brad Bumsted of The Caucus" title = "Theft charges brought down a state lawmaker.
-But Pa.’s taxpayer-funded system for perks was already ripe for abuse." subtitle = "" description = "Per diems allow legislators to collect flat-rate payments intended for food and lodging without turning over any receipts. " blurb = "Per diems allow legislators to collect flat-rate payments intended for food and lodging without turning over any receipts. " kicker = "The Capitol" topics = ["The Capitol"] series = ["The Hidden Tab"] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Angela Couloumbis", "Sam Janesch", "Mike Wereschagin", "Brad Bumsted"] blurb = "Per diems allow legislators to collect flat-rate payments intended for food and lodging without turning over any receipts. " byline = "Angela Couloumbis of Spotlight PA and Sam Janesch, Mike Wereschagin, and Brad Bumsted of The Caucus" description = "Per diems allow legislators to collect flat-rate payments intended for food and lodging without turning over any receipts. " image = "external/pkcyhqr6ghq70f6xtd69yv6nh4.jpeg" image-credit = "ALEJANDRO A. ALVAREZ / Philadelphia Inquirer" image-description = "Former state Rep. Margo Davidson was charged in July with stealing from taxpayers and misusing campaign funds, helping her pad a legislative salary that’s already among the most generous in the country." internal-id = "SPLDAVIDDIEMS06" kicker = "The Capitol" modal-exclude = false no-index = false published = 2021-08-06T05:00:00-04:00 series = ["The Hidden Tab"] slug = "margo-davidson-theft-charges-per-diems-reimbursements" suppress-featured = false title = "Theft charges brought down a state lawmaker.
+But Pa.’s taxpayer-funded system for perks was already ripe for abuse." topics = ["The Capitol"]
 +++

 <a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>